albertdiones/jobtests_flexisourceit/README.md

 Since I haven't created Symfony application from scratch, I had to google most of these.
 Most source are commented.
 Most of the things that I commented on usually using hash(#) are things I did for expedience

+To run on your local, just run the symfony cli command for running it as local web server